p-o-lo/banana-navigation/README.md

 ## Files provided

 To make the project as readable as possible, only the **Navigation.ipynb** Python notebook is provided.
-In the netbook you will find a detailed description of the environment and the comments on the code
+In the netbook you will find a detailed description of the environment and the comments on the code.

+The **checkpoint.pth** which contains the model weights of as successful DQN agent.

 The **report.pdf** describes the details of the implementation and more ideas about the DQN agent.

 To run the code properly a **python** folder is provided.
 In this folder there are all the files needed for the installation of the Unity environments.